treeindev/nestline/README.md

 - Based on Angular+6.
 - Modularized components and nested routings.
 - +15 Predefined UI Components.
-- Customizable themes allowing cutom stylings.
+- Customizable themes allowing to change the visual appearance of a UI with ease.